ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Steps.md

 ## 3. Routing between steps

-Routing to the next step is handled by the DecisionTree object returned from the `decision_tree_class` method.
+Routing to the next step is handled by the NsmDecisionTree object returned from the `decision_tree_class` method.
 The key here is that the current step and the underlying application object are passing into this class and it returns a hash that can be used by the rails router to redirect to the next step.